the-faizmohammad/bookstore-app-using-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Special thanks to author [Cindy Shin](https://www.behance.net/adagio07) for here exceptional design which served as inspiration for this project.
+Special thanks to Microverse Team

 <p align="right">(<a href="#readme-top">back to top</a>)</p>